nurafintech/whitepapers/veChain/veChain.md

 <li>
 VeChain partnered with the republic of san marino for a similarly spooky purpose and that was for a blockchain-based pandemic health  passport using VeChain's enfts  interestingly.
-Sunny Lou explained in a  presentation that VeChain's pandemic health passports actually offer way more privacy than the ones being pushed by european governments which he claims are  violating european data protection laws.
+Sunny Lu explained in a  presentation that VeChain's pandemic health passports actually offer way more privacy than the ones being pushed by european governments which he claims are  violating european data protection laws.
 <br/></li>

 <li>